mikrdgz/recharge-docs/docs/discounts.md

 # Discounts
 ## What is a Discount?
-ReCharge has its own discount engine.
+ReCharge has its own discount engine to allow merchants to offer deals to customers.
 Discounts can be applied to a checkout, or applied directly to an address.
-Discounts can also be configured for recurring or single use.
+Discounts can also be configured for recurring or single use on subscriptions.

-Some use cases for the Discounts endpoint include creating discounts, updating the end date for discounts and restricting discounts to first-time customers only.
+Some use cases for the Discounts resource include creating discounts, updating the end date for discounts and restricting discounts to first-time customers only.

 Discounts can be used in combination with [webhooks](webhooks-overview.md) to trigger a discount when customers meet certain order criteria.
 This method allows you to introduce more complex applications of discounts depending on your customers needs.